arrow

 What are the University of Edinburgh’s entry requirements — and my chances of getting in?

-High academic standards are the norm, with courses demanding from BBB up to A*A*A*.
+High academic standards are the norm, with courses demanding from BBB up to A*A*A*, and in Scottish Highers BBBB to AAAAA.
 Edinburgh was an early convert to contextual admissions, which undercut the standard retirements for eligible students.
-In 2022 about one in five new entrants received a contextual offer.
-Edinburgh attracted more than 71,000 applications in 2023 (around 40 per cent from international students), a 9 per cent decline compared with a record number the year before.
-Just under 7,000 new undergraduates were accepted onto courses - the largest cohort from Scotland, followed by international students and then students from England.
-A tiny proportion (just over 1 per cent) of entrants gained their places through clearing.
+In 2024 about one in five new entrants received a contextual offer.
+Student enrolments hit a new high with more than 7,500 new undergraduates accepted onto courses — the largest cohort (just) was from overseas, followed by those from Scotland, then students from England.
+Just 2.5 per cent gained places through clearing.

 What are the graduate prospects?